fritzamix/FirstLastNameByEnum/README.md

 }
 ```
 This is the entry point within a C# console application, it serves as the starting point for the program's execution.
-- *static* is used to mark the **Main** method as *static* as it does not belong to an instance of a class, but belongs to the class itself.
+- *static* is used to mark the **Main** method as *static* as it does not belong to an instance of the class, but belongs to the class itself.
     - This allows the ability to call the **Main** method without creating an object of the class that contains it.
 - *void* allows the method to perform its tasks and does not provide a result.
 - *Main* is the name of the method, it is consistently used as the entry point in a C# application.